Keywords: quasars, ejection phenomena in galaxies, discordant redshifts, Doppler effect, galactic clusters, intergalactic fields, Halton Arp

 This web site presents a brief survey of some non-cosmological redshift evidence not often discussed by the astronomical community.

 Astronomers have often ignored quasars that have evidence that contradicts standard theory.
-This is known as the selection effect, which is discussed in this web page.
-Another web page discusses also discusses the selection effect.
+This is known as the selection effect.

 Richard Michael Pasichnyk